Table Of Contents_

 If you’re looking to get the biggest bang for your buck, a multi-piece set is always a great way to go.
 We selected the MAXPOWER 2-Piece Heavy Duty Wide Open Adjustable Wrench Set because it features two wrenches — one that is 12 inches long and one that is 16 inches in length.
 Both wrenches feature engraved measurements on the jaw so you can be assured of diameter compatibility.

 But what sets these wrenches apart from the other options in our roundup is the fact that these are multifunctional tools.
 In addition to serving as pipe wrenches, both tools feature a flat head that can be used as a hammer.
 And as if that’s not enough, they both feature tapered handles that can be inserted into die-cut holes on your project to keep the individual components aligned as you fasten nuts and bolts.
 Speaking of hammers, the best sledgehammer is a powerful tool for any homeowners tool box.
+Also, depending on the type of project you have, you may need to use the best magnifying glass.

 Award: Best Quality